Citroen DS5 Battery Replacement Cost

 The Citroen DS5 is arguably one of the most unique-looking cars in the D-segment.
 The DS stands for “Different Spirit,” and it was first unveiled at the Paris Motor Show in 1955.
 Its LED lights give it a unique and striking appearance.

-The DS5 is also fitted with many high-tech features, such as an advanced instrument panel with push-button ignition.
+The DS5 has many high-tech features, such as an advanced instrument panel with push-button ignition.
 A central display shows the speed, the fuel level, and other information.
-There are also state-of-the-art features, such as an LED head-up display and a colour gauge.
-Other features include an LED ambient lighting system, which illuminates the main console and radio/navigation zones in contrasting red hues.
+State-of-the-art features include an LED head-up display and a colour gauge.
+Other features include an LED ambient lighting system, which illuminates the central console and radio/navigation zones in contrasting red hues.

-The Citroen DS5 is remarkably fuel efficient for a car with a hybrid power train.
+The Citroen DS5 is remarkably fuel efficient for a car with a hybrid powertrain.
 It can go from zero to hundred in just 9.7 seconds.
 Its acceleration is linear and suits cruising.
-You can even drive it on EV only mode, if you want to.
+You can even drive it in EV-only mode if you want to.

 The DS5 is not as sporty as some German hatchbacks, but it is nice-looking and has a nice engine.
 It also comes with 18′ wheels, which add weight and feel.
 However, it’s not a hot racer, and its tendency to understeer makes it unsuitable for hard cornering.
 The vehicle’s balance can also be easily affected by poor road conditions.
 Taking it slow is the best way to enjoy the DS5’s capabilities.